 We have templates for these both, you can download these below:

 6. Develop a training plan

-7. Manage your outsourced team
+7. Manage your offshore team

 8. Grow your team

-Once you have brought on your first outsourced team member, you will very quickly become comfortable with how it all works; and, you will start to see for yourself the incredible benefits outsourcing can have for your business, if it’s done correctly.
+Once you’ve bought on your first outsourced team member, you’ll very quickly become comfortable with how it all works; and, you’ll start to see for yourself the incredible benefits outsourcing can have for your business, if it’s done correctly.